Data Protection

 Once the data is received by the Central Credit Register the Central Bank of Ireland becomes the data controller.

-We will respond within 20 days, and may extend the period to 40 days before getting back to you with a decision.
-You must complete an application and provide information to support your request together with your identification documents before we can proceed.
-You can start your online application.
+We will respond within 20 days, and may extend the period to 40 days before getting back to you with a decision if we need to contact your lender or seek further information from you.

 Yes.
 The Credit Reporting Act 2013 and the Regulations provide the legal basis for the collection and processing of personal information, including PPSNs.